SI Joint Treatment Using Pilates

 Before you begin your SI Joint Treatment you should understand a little bit about this joint, or actually, one of two joints in your pelvis that connects the tailbone (sacrum) and the large pelvic bone (ilium).

-The sacroiliac joint(s) connects the base of your spine to the pelvis.
+The sacroiliac joint(s) connects the base of your spine or the sacrum to the pelvis or ilium.

 The Sacroiliac Joint is not designed for much motion.